rynti/occupygpl.org/README.md

 # occupygpl.org

-For more permissive open source projects!
+The movement to encourage the usage of permissive open source licenses.

 ## Roadmap

 * Translations (German, French, more...)
 * Rewrite some text?
 I'm a programmer, not a writer :)
-* Maybe a tool which checks if you have (L)GPL Github repos.

 ## Assets